 This Stage will investigate people's experiences using the PROM-OPAC instrument.
 We will recruit patient participants who completed the instrument and also clinicians who cared for people who had used the tool.
+Where feasible, we will also recruit service managers.
 We will explore the effects of instrument use on communication and decision-making, and attitudes towards PROM collection among each group.